 Learning refers to the child or young person’s acquisition and application of new knowledge and skills.

-Types of learning difficulties
+Types of learning difficulties and disabilities.

 ‘General learning difficulties’ can be across most of the curriculum whereas ‘specific learning difficulties’ affect parts of the curriculum.

 Mild learning difficulties: Below the expected rate of attainment; up to two years behind national expectations.

 Moderate learning disabilities (MLD): Attainment is more than two years behind national expectations despite targeted adaptations to curricula.
 There may be speech and/or language.
 Developmental delay and the child of young person may also have poor social skills and/or may show signs of emotional and behavioural difficulties.